NVIDIA/framework-reproducibility/README.md

 #### While Loop Parallelism ####

-The use of `tf.while_loop` when `parallel_iterations` is greater than 1 (note that 10 is the default) may introduce non-determinism into model functionality.
+In TF1, the use of `tf.while_loop` when `parallel_iterations` is greater than 1
+(note that 10 is the default) may introduce nondeterminism into model functionality.
 Additionally, the [AutoGraph Transformations][6], that operate while compiling code into a graph when (TF2 API) `tf.function` (or the use of the @tf.function decorator) is used, may lead to [loops][7] being implemented using `tf.while_loop` and, therefore, parallelized.

-The current work-around, to prevent this non-determinism, is to use `tf.autograph.experimental.set_loop_options` inside the `for` loop, with `parallel_iterations=1`.
+The current work-around, to prevent this nondeterminism, is to use `tf.autograph.experimental.set_loop_options` inside the `for` loop, with `parallel_iterations=1`.

 It has not yet been determined if this non-determinism is specific to operation on a GPU or if it is a general issue in TensorFlow.

+In TF2, the configuration of `parallel_iterations` in a `tf.while_loop` does *not* affect the order of stateful operations, and therefore `tf.while_loop` can be used without setting `parallel_iterations` to 1.

 #### Gradient Gating ####